jgori-ouistiti/CoopIHC/docs/guide/agents.rst

 The ``sample()`` method
 """""""""""""""""""""""""""
 The sample method describes the policy of the agent.
 By default a random policy is provided to the agent.
-In this example, the policy is included in the operator model, and can be called by calling its sample method, see [link].
+In this example, the policy is included in the user model, and can be called by calling its sample method, see [link].

 .. code-block:: python

     def sample(self):

-        actions = self.operator_model.sample(self.observation_engine.observation)
+        actions = self.user_model.sample(self.observation_engine.observation)
         if isinstance(actions, (int, float)):
             actions = [actions]
         return actions